wormhole-foundation/wormhole/algorand/README.md

 * Retrieve the guardian keys from the proper local dynamic storage
 * Validate if the VAA passed in Argument #1 has enough guardians to be verified
 * Check that it's not expired.
-* Check that the transaction group includes a fee payment Tx at GTxn[0]
 * Verify that each _verifySigs_ TX is validated by the correct stateless _VerifyVaa_
 * Verify that each _verifySigs_ TX is verifying the expected signature subset.
 * Verify that each _verifySigs_ TX is verifying against the same guardian keys.